 These are one of Botswana’s highest rainfall months with unpredictable and heavy downpours and as a result, January is not the most popular time to visit Botswana.

-The rains are easing and the animals are returning to the more accessible drier areas.
+The rains are easing and the animals are returning to the more accessible drier areas in southern africa.

 These months are considered some of the best months to visit the Kgalagadi.
 The Kgalagadi is worth visiting at any time of the year, but as the summer rains withdraw, the landscape is at its most striking - a vast green grassland against low, read-ochre dunes.
-As the animals begin to congregate around any pans that are still full, predators, especially lions, gather too, with exciting interactions virtually guaranteed.
+As the animals begin to congregate around any pans that are still full, predators, especially lions and wild dog, gather too, with exciting interactions virtually guaranteed.

 May is the beginning of Botswana’s dry winter season and there is usually no rain at all anywhere in the country.